Halloween Party at Dracula’s Castle in Transylvania – Halloween tours Transylvania, Bucharest departure, 2-Day tour

 Direct flights from London-Luton to Cluj Napoca available

-Halloween party from Dracula Castle from Bran inlcudes a night visit to the castle decorated for Halloween with our Skip the 3 hours line service and a 3 course dinner at the hotel situated in walking distance from the party more»
+Halloween party from Dracula Castle from Bran inlcudes a night visit to the castle decorated for Halloween with our Skip the 3 hours ticket office line service and a 3 course dinner at the hotel situated in walking distance from the party more»

 2 days tour.
 Departure from Bucharest, Sibiu or Cluj Napoca Airport(tour code: Tr4.4RoHa)

 Enjoy the best Halloween Party ever in the Medieval Citadel of Sighisoara, Dracula’s birth place!

 A 2 day Transylvanian short break departing from the Romanian airport of your choice, be it Bucharest, Sibiu or Cluj Napoca.